 Interactive Ray development with DMS Notebook

-This topic describes how to use DMS Notebook to connect to a Ray cluster hosted by AnalyticDB for MySQL and perform interactive development using three programming paradigms: zero-code-intrusive parallelization, asynchronous task orchestration, and stateful service management.
+Connect to a Ray cluster hosted by AnalyticDB for MySQL from DMS Notebook and perform interactive development with zero-code-intrusive parallelization, asynchronous task orchestration, and stateful service management.

 Overview

-As data volumes grow and machine learning applications become more widespread, data teams face the core challenge of efficiently training models, running distributed inference, and performing feature engineering on massive datasets.
-Traditional solutions often require users to move data between databases and compute clusters.
-This process not only introduces significant data transfer latency and storage costs but also requires teams to manage both database operations and distributed computing frameworks, making implementation more challenging.
+As data volumes grow and machine learning applications become more widespread, efficiently training models, running distributed inference, and performing feature engineering on massive datasets is a core challenge for data teams.
+Traditional solutions often require moving data between databases and compute clusters, which introduces transfer latency, increases storage costs, and adds the operational burden of managing both systems.

-To address this, AnalyticDB for MySQL integrates the Ray distributed computing framework with its existing Online Analytical Processing (OLAP) capabilities by introducing a built-in Ray resource group.
-You no longer need to set up and maintain a separate Ray cluster.
-Creating a Ray resource group in the AnalyticDB for MySQL console provides a distributed computing environment that is natively connected to your database storage and compute resources.
-This approach brings compute to the data, eliminating the bottleneck of cross-system data movement.
+To address this, AnalyticDB for MySQL integrates the Ray distributed computing framework with its Online Analytical Processing (OLAP) capabilities through a built-in Ray resource group.
+Instead of setting up and maintaining a separate Ray cluster, you can create a Ray resource group in the AnalyticDB for MySQL console to get a distributed computing environment natively connected to your database storage and compute resources.
+This brings compute to the data, eliminating cross-system data movement.

-This topic provides a complete guide on how to connect to a remote Ray cluster hosted by AnalyticDB for MySQL from DMS Notebook.
-It demonstrates how to use Ray with three typical programming paradigms:
+This topic shows how to connect to a remote Ray cluster hosted by AnalyticDB for MySQL from DMS Notebook and demonstrates three programming paradigms:

 Zero-code-intrusive parallelization with